Business Ethics Keynote Speaker

-Jerome Mayne is a keynote speaker on ethics, choices and consequences.
-Making the best choices and the severity of consequences start with having the clarity of who you are.
+Jerome Mayne is a Business ethics keynote speaker and former CEO.
+His top rated keynote presentation is in high demand by event planners in corporate America.
+His most popular keynote is titled Choices and Consequences.
+A strong message: making the best choices and the severity of consequences start with having the clarity of who you are.
 His keynote presentations cover his real life story of:

 - Ethical Clarity — of who he was as a regular guy on a daily basis.